20+ Best Dog Breeds for Kids

 3. Temperament

 Like people, dogs have different personalities that make their character.
 Some dogs are fearful, while some are confident.
-Nervous or anxious dogs make excellent watchdogs as they are more likely to alert you to an unknown person’s presence, whereas a confident dog will be friendlier.
+Nervous or anxious dogs make excellent watchdogs as they are likelier to alert you to an unknown person’s presence, whereas a confident dog will be friendlier.

 4. Lifestyle

-High energy dogs are more active and require owners who have a more active lifestyle as they will require a lot of exercise.
-Some dogs have naturally low energy and are happy to take naps or indulge in low energy activities.
+High-energy dogs are more active and require owners with a more active lifestyle, as they require a lot of exercise.
+Some dogs have naturally low energy and are happy to take naps or indulge in low-energy activities.

 The best types of dog for your child, if they suffer from allergies, are the ones who do not shed as much.
-Less shedding means less dander, and this will mean less allergic reactions.
-The American Hairless Terrier, Bichon Frise, Poodles and Spanish Water Dogs are some of the popular hypoallergenic dog breeds.
+Less shedding means less dander, and this will mean fewer allergic reactions.
+The American Hairless Terrier, Bichon Frise, Poodles and Spanish Water Dogs are popular hypoallergenic dog breeds.

 6. Cost

-The price that is paid upfront for the dog is not the cost we are talking about – you can always avoid that by adopting a stray puppy (make sure you get the dog’s shots and medication in order before you invite it into the house though).
-The money it takes to look after the dog, however, is a cost you can’t avoid.
-This cost will be different for different breeds too.
-For example, a larger dog will require more food, whereas a long furred dog will need more grooming, especially if it is living in tropical climates.
-Purebred dogs are also more prone to genetic problems, so you may end up spending a lot more on their vet bills than you first imagined.
+The price paid upfront for the dog is not the cost we are talking about – you can always avoid that by adopting a stray puppy (make sure you get the dog’s shots and medication in order before you invite it into the house, though).
+However, the money it takes to look after the dog is a cost you can’t avoid.
+This cost will be different for different breeds, too.
+For example, a larger dog will require more food, whereas a long-furred dog will need more grooming, especially if it lives in a tropical climate.
+Purebred dogs are also more prone to genetic problems, so you may spend much more on their vet bills than you first imagined.

 7. Grooming and Care

-When it comes to grooming dogs with long fur, it can be quite the chore.
-So, many people opt to send them to professional groomers.
-If you do not want to have to keep running to the groomers, consider a dog with short fur.
+Grooming dogs with long fur can be quite the chore.
+Many people opt to send them to professional groomers.
+If you do not want to keep running to the groomers, consider a dog with short fur.

 1. Beagle